 - Moscatel: Malaga’s famous sweet wine is produced in this area and you can visit bodegas; the area is also famous for its raisins and miel de caña (cane syrup).

 - Gastronomy: there are plenty of unpretentious country restaurants with spectacular views back down the hills to the Mediterranean.
+Try Ajo blanco (a cold almond soup) or Chivo al horno (oven cooked kid).

 Hikers will be in heaven here: the most challenging peak is La Maroma, at 2069m.
 From the top, you can see all the way to Granada to the north-east and Morocco to the south, across the Mediterranean.
+It’s a easy 7 hour hike which is best to do with a guide but a great family excursion.

 The Axarquia has a more rustic appeal than the glamorous resort towns west of Malaga.
 Which means that the retail therapy opportunities are fewer and further between.